LegendaryMediaTV/EGP-Graphai/exports/markdown-par/WEBUS2020/05-DEU.md

 <sup>28</sup> Israel dwells in safety,<br>the fountain of Jacob alone,<br>In a land of grain and new wine.<br>Yes, his heavens drop down dew.<br>
 <sup>29</sup> You are happy, Israel!<br>Who is like you, a people saved by Yahweh,<br>the shield of your help,<br>the sword of your excellency?<br>Your enemies will submit themselves to you.<br>You will tread on their high places.”

-> - <sup>a</sup> 2. another manuscript reads “He came with myriads of holy ones from the south, from his mountain slopes.”
+> - <sup>a</sup> 2.
+Another manuscript reads “He came with myriads of holy ones from the south, from his mountain slopes.”
 > - <sup>b</sup> 16. i.e., the burning bush of Exodus 3:3-4.

 ## Chapter 34